slidevjs/slidev/guide/syntax.md

 ## Multiple Entries

+> Available since v0.15

-From v0.15.0, we shipped multi-entries support.
-This means you can split your `slides.md` into multiple files and organize them as you want.
+You can split your `slides.md` into multiple files and organize them as you want.

 `slides.md` :